Artemis II: CubeSat secondary payloads

-NASA's CubeSat Launch Initiative (CSLI) originally sought proposals in 2019 from U.S. institutions and companies to fly CubeSat missions as secondary payloads aboard the SLS on the Artemis II mission.
+NASA's CubeSat Launch Initiative (CSLI) originally sought proposals in August 2019 from U.S. institutions and companies to fly CubeSat missions as secondary payloads aboard the SLS on the Artemis II mission.
 NASA planned to accept 6-unit (12 kg) and 12-unit (20 kg) CubeSats, which would be mounted on the inside of the stage adapter ring between the SLS upper stage and the Orion spacecraft, deploying after Orion separated into high Earth orbit.
-Although selections were initially expected by February 2020, all secondary payloads were removed from the mission in October 2021.
+Although selections were initially expected by February 2020, all secondary payloads were removed from the mission plans in October 2021.

-In September 2024, NASA announced that it would fly five CubeSats from international partners aboard the Artemis II mission.
-The payloads, selected from nations that are signatories of the Artemis Accords, are intended to advance global scientific and technological research while broadening international access to deep space.
-The first CubeSat selected was Germany's TACHELES, which will examine the impact of space conditions on electrical components used in lunar vehicles.
-In May 2025, NASA announced that it had selected the ATENEA satellite from Argentina's National Space Activities Commission to join the mission, with goals to study radiation shielding, map the surrounding radiation environment, gather GPS data for mission planning, and test a long-distance communication system.
-CubeSats from the Korea Aerospace Research Institute and the Saudi Space Agency are also slated to fly, with all five payloads bound for High Earth orbit.
+In September 2024, NASA announced that it would fly five CubeSats from international partners aboard the Artemis II mission; this was later reduced to four CubeSats.
+The payloads, selected from nations that are signatories to the Artemis Accords, are intended to advance global scientific and technological research while broadening international access to deep space.

+The first CubeSat selected was Germany's TACHELES to examine the impact of space conditions on electrical components used in lunar vehicles.
+In May 2025, NASA announced that it had selected the ATENEA satellite from Argentina's National Space Activities Commission to study radiation shielding, map the surrounding radiation environment, gather GPS data for mission planning, and test a long-distance communication system.
+The third and fourth satellites were K-RadCube from the Korea AeroSpace Administration, to study a material simulating human tissue for the effects of space radiation, and SHAMS (or SHMS, also referred to as Space Weather CubeSat-1) which means "Sun" in Arabic, from the Saudi Space Agency to measure aspects of space weather in high Earth orbit.
+The fifth CubeSat bay was occupied by an avionics unit.

+ATENEA, which was never designed to boost itself, burned up after a single orbit, having completed its mission objectives.
+The other three cubesats were meant to fire propulsion systems to raise their perigee and stay in orbit.
+However, only SHAMS was successfully able to do so, with the others burning up in the atmosphere.